gosquared/stash/README.md

 ### stash.get(key, fetchFn, cb)

 Retrieve a key.
-If the key has been previously retrieved, and time is within the memory TTL, it will be loaded from memory, resulting in extremely fast access.
+If the key has been previously retrieved, and not older than the LRU maxAge, it will be loaded from memory, resulting in extremely fast access.
 If not, it will attempt to load the key from Redis.
 If the key is not in Redis, it will invoke `fetchFn`, which is a function you define to retrieve the value.
 Stash caches the result of `fetchFn` in Redis.

 Stash is designed to run in a distributed architecture.
 As such, you might have multiple instances of an app running stash, with many processes attempting to retrieve values from the database and cache.
 Stash has in-built concurrency control around your `fetchFn`, which ensures that only one instance of your app will be able to execute `fetchFn` at a time.
 This helps prevent stampeding your data source when keys expire from the cache.

-If the `fetchFn` invokes its callback with an error, you can control whether the error is cached or not, and how long for.
-See the `memoize.error` option.
+If the `fetchFn` invokes its callback with an error, you can configure a different ttl for cached error resutls.
+See the `lru.errTTL` option.

 `fetchFn` signature: `function (cb) {}`